allada/bsc-archive-snapshot/README.md

+# IMPORTANT UPDATE
+Due to the cost of maintaining this project (about $1,000USD/mo) I have decided to greatly increase the data retrieval costs associated with S3.
+This change increased the cost of fetching these objects to $0.01USD/GB.
+As of Oct 10 2021, this will cost about $200USD (~20TB) per full fetch of this dataset.

+I never intended to make money from this project, but I also never intended to loose money from it either.
+If enough currency is sent to the wallet below, I'm happy to go back to the old pricing model (near free).
+If you work for a company that wants to send a check and write it off, please send me a message and I can add it to the pool manually.

 # BSC Archive Node Snapshot Tools
 This repository holds the tools and commands that can be used to deploy your own BSC Archive node by downloading pre-built snapshots and installing them on an instance.